Social Work Making Phone Calls

 Be the Change

-The preferred candidate(s) must have a desire to help others navigate the complex concerns from learning about the diagnosis, how to be diagnosed and the many concerns of raising a child and living with a complex condition.
-The client services team provides patients and caregivers with resources for the TS journey from prenatal care through all stages of life.
-Providing helpful information and support makes a difference in the client's awareness of resources, self-advocacy and the path to good health and overall well-being.
-While there may not always be a resource available to meet every need, the personal interaction with clients has proven to make a tremendous impact on the TSF mission, program development and most significantly on the longterm outcome of patients.
+The preferred candidate(s) must have a desire to help others navigate the diagnosis.
+The client services team provides patients and caregivers with resources for the TS journey for all stages of life.
+Providing helpful information and support makes a difference in the client's awareness of resources, self-advocacy, and the path to good health and overall well-being.
+While there may not always be a resource available to meet every need, the personal interaction with clients has proven to make a tremendous impact on the TSF mission, program development, and most significantly on the long-term outcome of patients.

-Volunteers will work out of the Hazlet, NJ office.
-Clients are supported virtually via web, phone, email or mail.
-Generally speaking, interaction with clients are held virtually.
+Volunteers will work at the Hazlet, NJ office.
+Clients are supported virtually via web, phone, email, or mail.
+Interactions with clients are generally held virtually with exception.

 The position may include the following tasks: